Chuck Grassley: Fundraising

-1958 Iowa House of Representatives Butler District Election

 Personal life

+Family

-Grassley and Barbara Ann Speicher married on August 22, 1954.
-They have five children: Lee, Wendy, Robin, Michele, and Jay.
+Grassley married Barbara Ann Speicher on August 22, 1954.
+They have five children.
+His grandson, Pat Grassley, is a member of the Iowa House of Representatives who has been Speaker of the Iowa House since 2020.

+Memberships, awards, and History Channel feud

 Grassley is a member of the Family, the organization that organizes the National Prayer Breakfast.
-His grandson, Pat Grassley, is a member of the Iowa House of Representatives.
-Grassley is also known for his widely reported, long-running "feud" with the History channel; he has consistently accused the network of featuring little actual history programming.
+He is also known for his widely reported, long-running "feud" with the History channel; he has consistently accused the network of featuring little actual history programming.